dotlang/language/README.md

 var q: Point = p
 q.x++ ;this will increase p.x too! if you don't want this, you must clone 'p'
 ```
+If function expects a named type, you cannot pass an equivalent unnamed type.
+Similarly, when a function expects an unnamed type, you cannot pass a named type with same underlying type.

 - Subtyping is only defined for tuples.
 - Tuple: C=(C1,...,Cn) and S=(S1,...,Sm) if Ci<:Si and n>=m and if both have named fields, they must match